Jamf (NASDAQ:JAMF) Shares Gap Down to $36.35

-Several brokerages have recently commented on JAMF.
-Mizuho lowered their price target on Jamf from $45.00 to $42.00 and set a “buy” rating for the company in a report on Wednesday, May 12th.
-Needham & Company LLC initiated coverage on shares of Jamf in a research report on Thursday, April 22nd.
-They set a “buy” rating and a $45.00 price objective for the company.
-Craig Hallum began coverage on Jamf in a research note on Monday, May 24th.
-They issued a “buy” rating and a $43.00 target price for the company.
-The Goldman Sachs Group cut Jamf from a “buy” rating to a “neutral” rating and dropped their price target for the stock from $52.00 to $32.00 in a research report on Wednesday, May 12th.
-Finally, Royal Bank of Canada lowered their price objective on Jamf from $49.00 to $45.00 and set an “outperform” rating for the company in a research note on Wednesday, May 12th.
-Four equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-The stock presently has an average rating of “Buy” and an average target price of $44.42.
+Several research analysts have recently issued reports on JAMF shares.
+The Goldman Sachs Group downgraded shares of Jamf from a “buy” rating to a “neutral” rating and dropped their target price for the stock from $52.00 to $32.00 in a research note on Wednesday, May 12th.
+Mizuho reduced their target price on shares of Jamf from $45.00 to $42.00 and set a “buy” rating for the company in a report on Wednesday, May 12th.
+Royal Bank of Canada reduced their target price on shares of Jamf from $49.00 to $45.00 and set an “outperform” rating for the company in a report on Wednesday, May 12th.
+Craig Hallum initiated coverage on Jamf in a research report on Monday, May 24th.
+They issued a “buy” rating and a $43.00 price objective on the stock.
+Finally, Needham & Company LLC began coverage on Jamf in a research report on Thursday, April 22nd.
+They issued a “buy” rating and a $45.00 price objective on the stock.
+Four research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
+The company presently has a consensus rating of “Buy” and a consensus price target of $44.42.

 Jamf Holding Corp. offers a cloud software platform for Apple infrastructure and security platform worldwide.
 The company's Software-as-a-Service (SaaS) solutions provide a cloud-based platform for lifecycle enterprise IT management of Apple devices.
 Its products include Jamf Pro, an Apple ecosystem management software solution for IT environments; Jamf Now, a pay-as-you-go Apple device management software solution for small-to-medium-sized businesses; Jamf School, a purpose-built software solution for educators; Jamf Connect, a solution that gives users the ability to provision their new Apple devices by entering their cloud identity the first time the device is powered on; and Jamf Protect, which creates customized telemetry and detections.